 It is clear that today’s Radio Times has no room for design innovation.
 No uncluttered surprising covers.
 No inventive use of informative diagrams.
 No groundbreaking illustration.
 No typographical integrity.
 It simply mirrors our over hyped culture with its obsession with celebrity and trivia.
 It is dumber than dumb.
 The hard work of all those earlier Radio Times stalwarts to bring its readers creative originality has been completely swept away.

-The heyday of British editorial design when Pearce Marchbank was at Time Out, Michael Rand and David King at The Sunday Times Colour Magazine, David Hillman at Nova and Janette Collins at The Times, all producing remarkable work has long gone.
-Commercial magazines these days have to fill their covers with a myriad of eye catching headlines, obliterating the photographs, which in themselves, are just procession of personality portraits, retouched to cosmetic perfection.
+The heydey of British editorial design when Pearce Marchbank was at Time Out, Michael Rand and David King at The Sunday Times Colour Magazine, David Hillman at Nova and Jeanette Collins at The Times, all producing remarkable work has long gone.
+Commercial magazines these days have to fill their covers with a myriad of eye-catching headlines, obliterating the photographs, which in themselves are just a procession of personality portraits, retouched to cosmetic perfection.
 All vacuous and instantly forgettable.
 We get what we deserve I guess.

 Ironically Esquire - the very magazine that trail blazed strong, ideas based covers like this…

 which in turn influenced many British art directors, recently celebrated their original creator, George Lois… with an exhibition of his groundbreaking work.

 But if you happen to be a subscriber, they are presented type free… How much better they look.

 So what of the key players in those golden days of Radio Times?
 Art Director David Driver went on the become Design Director of The Times where he has remained, along with one-time regular illustrator for Radio Times, Peter Brookes, who became, and still is, The Times main political cartoonist of great merit.